ObjectModules/deploy/[Mapping]-Employment.md

 Then diagram will be shown as below:
 ![Flow](https://hyipworld.github.io/images/github/doc/figure9.png)

-Combining with the first Employment we have now 3 kind of them which are:
+Combining all together we have now 3 kind of Employments which are:
 _1. [[HYIP Info & World|[Mapping]-Concept#settlement]]: info - world_
 _2. [[HYIP Monitoring & Rating|[Mapping]-Employment#hyip-monitoring--rating]]</a>: monitor - rating_
 _3. [[HYIP Scripting & Team Work|[Mapping]-Employment#scripting--team-work]]: script - team_